kubernetes/kubernetes/examples/elasticsearch/README.md

 kubectl create -f examples/elasticsearch/es-rc.yaml
 ```

-Let's see if it worked:
+Let's see if it works:

 ```
 $ kubectl get pods